yaacov/kubectl-mtv/README.md

 - `--volume-name-template`: Template for generating volume interface names
 - `--network-name-template`: Template for generating network interface names
 - `--migrate-shared-disks`: Determines if the plan should migrate shared disks (default true)
-- `--inventory-url`: Base URL for the inventory service
+- `-i, --inventory-url`: Base URL for the inventory service

 **Examples:**